Renzcarl/Email-generator/README.md

 Thank you for help me to finish this tool

 # Note:
-Don't use my tool for bad thing's this is for  educational purposes only andke sure add credits for me if you want to modify my tool
+Don't use my tool for bad thing's this is for  educational purposes only and make sure add credits for me if you want to modify my tool